PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Scene Composition

-Our dataset consists of 17 scenes, categorized into four material types: liquids, gases, viscoelastic materials, and textiles.
-Each category contains 4 to 5 scenes.
+Our benchmark consists of 17 scenes, categorized into four material types: liquids, gases, rheological materials, and textiles.
+Each category contains 4 to 5 scenes, as listed in Table~\ref{tab:scene_list}.
 This section details the solver properties for each material and provides key simulation details regarding multi-body interactions.
 Please refer to our supplemental document for other simulation configurations.

+Figure~\ref{fig:data_viz_1} and Figure~\ref{fig:data_viz_2} visualize more scenes in {\dataset} to supplement the Figure~\cvprb{3} in our main paper.
+As shown in Table~\cvprb{1} and Table~\cvprb{2} of the main paper, textile materials remain underexplored in physics-based datasets.
+To facilitate progressive research development in this domain, we include few simpler scenes such as \textit{single flag} and \textit{tube} that employ with only basic wind interactions.
+We believe this approach effectively supports advancements by providing more accessible starting points.
+Similarly, our benchmark also includes few simpler gas scenes, \textit{simple smoke} and \textit{falling}, for the same reason as with textile scenarios: to facilitate progressive development.
+For the \textit{cow} scene, internal forces intrinsic to the cow itself introduce unique and more complex dynamics, rather than using only gravity.

-\subsection{Common Setup}
+\section{Common Setup}

 \paragraph{Simulator selection} We select SideFX Houdini 20.5 as the foundation of our physics-informed data-generation pipeline because it integrates multiple physics solvers within a unified procedural environment.
 By sharing a common computational graph, it ensures consistent multi-body interactions under uniform boundary conditions.
 We access simulation data, such as particle positions and flow fields, on a per-frame basis via its Python API.